cewing/training.python_web/source/presentations/session02.rst

 .. class:: incremental

-Let's add a new method that returns this error code.
+Let's add a new function that returns this error code.
 It should be called ``response_method_not_allowed``